jrburke/gaia-dev-zip/README.md

 1) **On your desktop**: Firefox 26 or later.
 You may need to download [Firefox Aurora](http://www.mozilla.org/en-US/firefox/aurora/) to get it.
 The main point is to get a Firefox version with the App Manager.
-Click this [about:app-manager](about:app-manager) link to see if you have it in your desktop browser.
+Go to **about:app-manager** in the browser's location bar to see if you have it in your desktop browser.

 Read the [Using the App Manager](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox_OS/Using_the_App_Manager) page to do the rest of the setup.
 In particular, make sure you: